 Cairns is a city in the Cairns Region of Queensland in Australia, situated on the east coast of Far North Queensland.
-It has the fifth highest population in Queensland (after Brisbane, Gold Coast, Sunshine Coast and Townsville), and ranks 14th in the country.
-Over 160,000 people live in the Cairns urban area, with as many as two thirds of the Tropical North Queensland population living within the Cairns region.
+It has the fifth highest population in Queensland (after Brisbane, Gold Coast, Sunshine Coast, and Townsville), and ranks 14th in the country.
+Over 160,000 people live in the Cairns urban area, with as many as two-thirds of the Tropical North Queensland population residing within the Cairns region.
 The population density of Cairns is 581 people per square kilometer.

 The most common occupations for those living in Cairns are professionals (20.9%), managers (19.6%), sales workers (12%), community and service workers (11%), clerical/administrative workers (11%) technicians and trades workers (9.1%), labourers (8.8%), and machinery operators/drivers (4.7%).
 2.9% of those polled in the census did not state or describe their occupation.

 The top industries in which Cairns residents are accommodation/food services (20.7%), retail (11.6%), health care/social assistance (10.3%), transport/postal/warehousing (6.4%), public administration/safety (5.9%), administrative/support services (5.1%), professional/scientific/technical services (5.1%), education and training (4.7%), and rental, hiring and real estate services (4.6%).